 As I have often said, the DX6i is one of the best entry level computerized radio's for micro collective pitch right up to about 500 size.
 After that, I personally start questioning the robustness of an entry level quality radio with a $1K plus model.

 The Spektrum DX6 however with its shared DX9 DNA, is a different story and I would certainly trust this radio with just about every 6 channel or under model I currently fly.
 I know if I was just getting into the hobby and looking for a decent entry level computerized radio, the DX6 would be very high on my list.

-The one thing to keep in mind however is the possible limitation of six channels.
+The one thing to keep in mind with the DX6 is the possible limitation of six channels.
 This can be somewhat of an issue with some flybarless systems because they generally map remote tail gain out to the Aux 2 (7th channel).
 There are of course ways around this but I did want to mention it.
 Also if you have any interest in scale RC helicopters where you might need an extra channel for lights or retracts, a DX7 may be the better long term choice (or of course the DX8 or DX9).

 Otherwise, for most people who are just looking for a solid performing six channel entry level computerized radio that sports quality & features of higher end radios for a low price - it's going to be a winning choice for many no matter what type of RC aircraft you fly!